cheewee2000/Generative-Tesserae/README.md

   * cells with more than 2 neighbors get points subtracted
   * cells with 2 or less neighbors get points added
 * Number of Connections per Cell
-  * cells with the desired number of connections get added points.
+  * cells with the desired number of connections get added points

+## Fitness Criteria to be added
+* Public /Private
+  * Clusters that achieve public vs private Cell ratios closer to the desired ratio get points
+  * Public Cells are defined as Cells that have 3 or more connections